bogdankhamelyuk/YT-Playlist-Downloader/README.md

 # YT Playlist Downloader
- Telegram bot which allows to download music from your own playlist
+This is repo for the Telegram bot, which will show you music from your playlist in Youtube and allow you to download it.